 - Age: younger people and older people

-- Disability (including Learning Disabilities)
+- Disability

+- Ethnicity

 - Women

 - Carers

 - 3.5 The EIAs do highlight concerns about the council's ability to increase equality and inclusion, as prioritised in our Corporate Plan.
-Therefore, we have identified key activities to ensure continued progress against this aim.
+Therefore, key activities have been identified to ensure continued progress against this aim.
 More details are below.